kybernetyk/stroboface/Readme.md

 1. Edit 'lights.conf' and set up your bridge IP and secret/username (consult [HUE API docs](http://www.developers.meethue.com/documentation/getting-started) on how to do this)
 2. run the scripts

+##How do I find my bridge IP?
+Go to the bridgefinder directory, execute build.sh and run bridgefinder binary.
+Depends on clang and libdispatch (OS X with devtools installed essentially).

 ##Dependencies
 1. Curl